dbsanfte/eqemu-server-docker/README.md

 # eqemu-server-docker
+Dolalin's eqemu Docker image home.
 Builds a standalone Docker image of the EQEmu Server.

 ## How to Use